-Bristol-Myers, Pfizer's Eliquis approved in JapanDecember 26th, 2012 by Linda A. Johnson in Medications /
+Bristol-Myers, Pfizer's Eliquis approved in JapanDecember 26, 2012 by Linda A. Johnson in Medicine & Health / Medications

 Regulators in Japan have approved sales of an anticlotting drug called Eliquis, developed by Bristol-Myers Squibb Co. and Pfizer Inc., that's a potential blockbuster in a new category of medicines to prevent strokes and heart attacks.
 But that's only if it can win U.S. approval, as two rival drugs have done.